Skip to content

 Compatibility with incentive structures.
 Before a policy is finalized, it should be evaluated against the existing incentive structure: do the pressures under which people operate create systematic reason to not follow this policy?
 If the answer is yes, the policy will not be followed regardless of how well it is written.
 The incentive structure has to be addressed — either the incentives have to change, or the policy has to be designed around the incentive pressures rather than against them.

-This evaluation is often skipped because it surfaces uncomfortable conclusions about the organization''s actual priorities.
+This evaluation is often skipped because it surfaces uncomfortable conclusions about the organization's actual priorities.
 A policy that requires behavior inconsistent with how people are evaluated reveals that the organization values two things that conflict.
 Acknowledging that tension is harder than writing the policy as if the tension did not exist.

 How to Audit an Existing Policy Set